yeojunh/TypingApplication/README.md

 ## Who will use it?
 Anyone who wants to improve their typing speed and accuracy is welcome and encouraged to use this application!
-The target audience is users who type often, including but not limited to:
+The target audience is users who type frequently, including but not limited to:
 - Students (especially in computer science)
 - Typists
 - Writers